NerdFaisal404/android-boilerplate/README.md

 # Android Boilerplate
+*Ackwoledgement* : This project was inspired and forked from ribot.
+And done further modification to enhance in house development of W3 Engineers Ltd. There is not intention to re brand or produce new brand to showcase from ribot made architecture/boilplate, rather using as an example.

-Sample Android app that we use at [ribot](http://ribot.co.uk) as a reference for new Android projects.
-It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/ribot/android-guidelines)
+Sample Android app that we use at [W3 Engineers Ltd](https://w3engineers.com) as a reference for new Android projects.
+It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/sabbir360/android-guidelines)

 Libraries and tools included: